django/deps/draft/0008-black.rst

 * Black produces formatting that is so close to Django's current standards that there seems to be very little value in tuning a yapf configuration to produce something even closer.

+It was also suggested to build a tool that could only reformat statements modified by a given commit.
+This would resolve the concerns about polluting the git history while preserving many benefits of this proposal, even if making non-standard tool part of the workflow isn't ideal.
+Unfortunately, no such tool exists and no one is volunteering to build it.

 Summary
 -------